treehouse/installation-guides/_mac/homebrew.md

 ## Installation Steps
 * **Open the Terminal app**.
-* **Type** `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` You'll see messages in the Terminal explaining what you need to do to complete the installation process.
+* **Type** `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` You'll see messages in the Terminal explaining what you need to do to complete the installation process.
 You can learn more about Homebrew at the [Homebrew website](http://brew.sh/).

 ## How to Update Homebrew
 New versions of Homebrew come out frequently, so make sure you update it before updating any of the other software components that you've installed using Homebrew.